How To Tune A Harp

 Tune the harp string until the needle or the green LED stabilises on the centre position.
 The screen should show which particular note you are tuning.
 It’s a good idea to start beneath the note (i.e. flat) and wind to the centre position of the tuning meter display as sometimes if you go above the note the string will eventually wind down and settle slightly flatter than intended.

 Check that the meter is set to 440 Hz.
 The meter is reading the note as flat (and the red ‘flat’ LED is lit).

 The meter is reading the note as sharp (and the red ‘sharp’ LED is lit).

 The string is tuned to perfectly natural (and the green ‘natural’ LED is lit).

-Although it’s possible to tune a lever harp in any key (such as C) they are normally tuned in the key of E flat.
-This is because by tuning to this specific key 14 other different keys are readily available making it most versatile.
-These are as follows:
+Although it’s possible to tune a lever harp in any key (such as C or Ab) they are normally tuned in the key of E flat (Eb).
+This is because by tuning to this specific key 14 other different keys are readily available making it the most versatile option.

 For more information about tuning a harp in E flat (Eb) click here for our handy guide.